doctrine/DoctrineModule/docs/hydrator.md

 #### Example 3 : OneToMany association

-DoctrineModule hydrator also handles OneToMany relationships (when use `Zend\Form\Element\Collection` element).
+DoctrineModule hydrator also handles OneToMany relationships (when use `Laminas\Form\Element\Collection` element).
 Please refer to the official [Zend Framework 2 documentation](http://framework.zend.com/manual/2.0/en/modules/zend.form.collections.html) to learn more about Collection.

 > Note: internally, for a given collection, if an array contains identifiers, the hydrator automatically fetches the